 Wild Swimming Sydney: Sally Tertini and Steve Pollard

 Sydney is a wild swimmer’s paradise, with so many easily accessible beaches and ocean, harbour and river pools to swim in and almost all of these wild places cost nothing at all.
-And then, within easy reach of Sydney, there are many more gorgeous spots to have a dip, or a dive or a dash into the waves.
+And, within easy reach of Sydney, there are even more gorgeous spots to have a dip, a dive or a dash in the waves.
 In this Antipodean version of the popular Wild Swimming series, Sally Tertini and Steve Pollard have listed over 250 places to swim, all within a three hour radius of Sydney.

-The book is dripping with gorgeous photographs and would inspire even beginner wild swimmers to get away to the coast or inland to find a beautiful Blue Mountains pool or river.
+The book is dripping with gorgeous photographs that would inspire even wild swimmer beginners to get away to the coast or head further inland.
 Its strength is that it lists so many places to explore, it could keep you going with ideas for years and years.
-Its weakness, I find, is that there are only very short descriptions of each place, and I need more information, especially if planning to explore somewhere new with my children.
+Its weakness, I find, comes down to the short descriptions of each place.
+I need more information, especially if planning to explore somewhere new with my children.

-So I’d recommend a search online for the place you’re planning to visit, to find more information about getting to the swimming spots and what you will find when there.
+I’d recommend searching online for the place you’re planning to visit, to find more information on how to get there and what you will find.

 Wild Swimming Sydney is divided into 11 sections: City & Harbour, Sydney North, Sydney East, Sydney South, Illawarra, South Coast, Southern Highlands, Sydney West, Greater Blue Mountains South, Greater Blue Mountains North, Central Coast & Newcastle.